Harshitnitw/claude-rules/README.md

 - **Frontend**: Next.js (tRPC, shadcn)
 - **Backend**: Python + LangChain

+## 🧠 Proactive Knowledge & Version Handling

+If you suspect your internal knowledge of a library, framework, or SDK is outdated (e.g., due to an error message or deprecated function), follow this protocol instead of generating potentially incorrect code:

+1.  **Acknowledge & Verify Version**: First, investigate the potential mismatch and check for the precise package version to confirm if your knowledge base is aligned.

+2.  **Check Local Codebase**: Once a version mismatch is confirmed, check if any relevant documentation, migration guides, or notes are already saved within the project.

+3.  **Self-Serve Research**: If no local documentation is available, announce that you will attempt to find the official documentation for that specific version yourself using your available tools (e.g., Context7, Firecrawl).

+4.  **Request Help as a Last Resort**: If your automated search is unsuccessful, ask user to provide a link to the relevant documentation or migration guide.

+5.  **Recommend Saving Knowledge**: After resolving the issue, proactively recommend saving the useful documentation or link within the project's codebase (e.g., `docs/library-name-vX.md`) for efficient future reference.

 ## Learning Resources

 - Use the beanie guide for database operations and ODM (Object-Document Mapping) with MongoDB